ericvc/AI-Blackjack/ai/README.md

 The AI won 1804 out of 5000 rounds (36.1%).
 ```

-}

-A winning rate of approximately 36% seems reasonably good, especially
+A win rate of approximately 36% seems reasonably good, especially when
-when considering the strong influence that the laws of probability have
+considering the strong influence that chance will have on the outcome of
-on the outcomes of each round.
-But, I will continue exploring other
+each round.
+But, I will continue exploring other model fitting
-model fitting techniques to try and improve this number.
+techniques to try and improve on this number.

 I also wanted to get a sense of how the results of the neural network
 could guide player’s decisions, given their current hand, similar to the